How Much Does A Headstone Cost? (3 Brilliant Ways To Save!)

 Flat Grave Markers

-The cheapest headstones are horizontal, flat markers memorials (instead of vertical, upright grave markers).
+The cheapest headstone you can buy is a horizontal flat marker (instead of vertical, upright grave markers).

 A flat marker tends to be more affordable because they are easy to install, and you, therefore, avoid additional costs, such as installation fees.